RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/yolov5-tensorrt.md

 	}
   }
 ```
 Then, you can use the following lines of code to run the engine through its context object.
 The first line copies the input image data into buffers[0].
 The second last line copies buffers[4], the combined bounding box output layer, to our output_data variable.
-For example, in our onnx file example, this layer corresponds to 1 batch_size, 10647 bounding box entries, and 7 parameters describing each bounding box.
+In our onnx file example, this layer corresponds to 1 batch_size, 10647 bounding box entries, and 7 parameters describing each bounding box.
 The 7 parameters are respectively tx, ty, tw, th, object confidence value, and the two scores for the two classes, where tx, ty, tw and th means the center x, center y, width, and height of the bounding box.
 ```

   CUDA_CHECK(cudaMemcpyAsync(buffers[0], input_data.get(),